ARM-DOE/ACT/CONTRIBUTING.rst

 5. Install your `pre-commit <https://pre-commit.com>` hooks, by using `pre-commit install`

+6. Set up environment variables (Optional)

-6. Local unit testing using Pytest.
+7. Local unit testing using Pytest.

-7. Commit your changes and push your branch to GitHub and submit a pull request through the GitHub website.
+8. Commit your changes and push your branch to GitHub and submit a pull request through the GitHub website.

 Fork and Cloning the ACT Repository